 Many states require pastors and church leaders to report allegations of abuse.
 If you are a pastor, do you feel comfortable in your ability to follow the laws on mandated reporting for abuse?

-Laws about mandated reporting for abuse vary from state to state but generally speaking Hambrick said reporting abuse is mandatory if it Involves abuse against a minor.
+Laws about mandated reporting for abuse vary from state to state but generally speaking Hambrick said mandated reporting for abuse is required if it involves abuse against a minor.

 Abuse is defined as: